Ever feel like you’re a slave to your hormones? It’s not just your imagination.

 While everyone can benefit from cycle syncing, there are certain groups who may benefit the most.
-These groups include women:
+These groups include women who:

 You wouldn’t leave the house without checking the weather.
 So why live blindly without monitoring the flow of our hormones?

 If you’re not feeling 100 percent yourself, especially around your period, cycle syncing may be for you.

 Matching your life with your cycle helps you avoid burnout and keeps you mindful, every single day, to your body’s needs.

 As our hormones ebb and flow over the span of 4 weeks, our menstrual cycle biologically has three distinct eras:

 - follicular (pre-egg release)

 - ovulatory (process of release of the egg)

 - luteal (post-egg release)

 When it comes to cycle syncing, your actual period is considered the fourth phase.